Expert Recap: Mold Illness Treatment

 - Have I checked inflammatory markers like TGF-beta1, MMP9, and VEGF?

-- Do my symptoms fall into 8 of the 13 CIRS clusters?
+- Do my symptoms fall into 8 of the 13 CIRS symptom clusters?

 4. Address MARCoNS and Hormonal Imbalance